jacob-swanson/personal-site/src/resume.md

 June 2011 – August 2011 _(3 months)_<br/>
 Huntsville, AL

-* Collaborated with a small team across two local universities to create Water Wheels, a mobile lab for teaching outdoor water conservation.
+* Collaborated with a small team to create “Water Wheels”, a mobile lab for teaching water conservation to children using an educational video game and an audiovisual home rain-capture system demonstration.
-  * Developed a simple educational video game using the Unreal Development Kit.
-  * Created an Arduino-powered demonstration that synced audio and visual cues to demonstrate a home rain-capture system.
-* Implemented a proof-of-concept library in C++ to confirm students could use the Unreal Development Kit to visualize their N-body MATLAB simulations.

 ## Education